 You'll have the option to edit the following values:

 - The shipper's configurations, including: LogzioHost, LogzioToken, Buffersize.

 - FUNCTIONS_WORKER_PROCESS_COUNT - maximum of 10.
 Learn more in Azure Docs.

 false) - This option is a patch to handle a known bug.
 Consider changing this parameter to

 true, if you encounter invalid logs sent by Azure services that contain empty fields.
-Logs with empty fields will appear unparsed in Kibana.
-Please note that this option may slow the shipper’s perfomance and should be enabled only as required.
+Logs with empty fields will appear unparsed in Open Search Dashboards.
+Please note that this option may slow the shipper's perfomance and should be enabled only as required.